How Senior-focused Technology Changes Assisted Living

 Seniors are tech-savvy.
 According to the World Economic Forum, older Americans are comfortable online, use their smart device, and navigate mobile apps on a daily basis.
 This has important implications for the senior living industry because “aging, technology and health issues will be inextricably linked in the future”.
 The senior care and housing industry will need to provide technology solutions to engage effectively the aging population of tech natives transitioning to senior living communities.

 Progressive operators understand this and are incorporating technology into the senior living experience.
 They are providing the type of engagement technology necessary for seniors to remain active and live more fulfilled lives.
 To stay relevant in an evolving industry, senior living communities are embracing technology platforms like a real time location system (RTLS) that engages, enriches, and entertains residents.
 They are implementing these technologies to ensure quality resident care for their residents and to support and improve their overall wellbeing.

 Sentrics is at the vanguard of this.
-Sentrics is a vibrant ecosystem of data-driven solutions focused on delivering the highest quality of life for senior residents.
+Sentrics is a vibrant ecosystem of data-driven solutions for independent living, assisted living and memory care focused on delivering the highest quality of life for senior residents.
 Through actionable physical, medical, behavioral, and social data, Sentrics provides senior living communities with a 360-degree view of the wellbeing of each resident.
 The Sentrics’ integrated platform provides a comprehensive offering designed to drive greater outcomes across the senior living care continuum.
 While each solution provides value on its own, you’ll want to have the entire Sentrics360 suite.